-In addition, applicants must complete a NHTF Supplemental Application.
-The Supplemental Application will collect the below mandatory information.
+For programs in which NHTF will be made available, applicants will be required meet all NHTF eligibility requirements including providing responses to the below NHTF-specific criteria.
 Failure to respond to or satisfy these threshold requirements will result in removal from NHTF consideration.